Gxinuu/NURBS-Diff-with-LNLib/README.md

 # ***This work is in progress.***

 ## Introduction
 **[NURBS-Diff](https://www.sciencedirect.com/science/article/abs/pii/S0010448522000045)** is A Differentiable Programming Module for NURBS, and **[LNLib](https://github.com/BIMCoderLiang/LNLib)** is a C++ NURBS Algorithms Library on Github. **NURBS-Diff-with-LNLib** is a simplified reproduction for NURBS-Diff by using LNLib.

 ## Run NURBS-Diff-with-LNLib
 - Download Libtorch from https://pytorch.org/get-started/locally/.
 (For example: My local-download folder is C:/Code/CodeReference/)
 - Reset Libtorch Path of CMakeLists.txt (in **src** folder) up to your Libtorch download path.
-- Run build.bat first to construct C++ solution by CMake.
+- Run build.bat to construct C++ solution by CMake.

 ## Contributing
 Welcome join this project including discussions in **Issues** and make **Pull requests**.